SIRIPIREDDYMOHANREDDY/SIRIPIREDDYMOHANREDDY/README.md

 My main goal is to develop reliable, efficient applications that deliver exceptional user experiences.
 I’m dedicated to continuous learning and staying up-to-date with the latest technologies.
 I’m eager to contribute to innovative projects and collaborate with like-minded professionals.

-You can view my [**Resume**](https://drive.google.com/file/d/1nnm4E2NN6bcsReuFSyDMp5YeF-URE4rS/view?usp=sharing) to learn more about my experiences or explore my projects and contributions on this GitHub profile.
+You can view my [**Resume**](https://drive.google.com/file/d/1j1NzupFAWg3UMwsyUdfLSV7wVQx3ki_q/view?usp=sharing) to learn more about my experiences or explore my projects and contributions on my GitHub profile.
 Feel free to connect with me!

 ---
 <section id="skills">